Jayant Chaudhary: Ministerial role

 In January 2025, Chaudhary met President Tharman Shanmugaratnam of Singapore during his state visit to New Delhi, held as part of the 60th anniversary of India–Singapore diplomatic relations.
 The discussions focused on expanding bilateral cooperation in skill development, digital economy, and green industries.

 Personal life

-Chaudhary married fashion designer Charu Singh in 2003, with whom he has two children.
+Chaudhary married fashion designer Charu Singh in 2003, with whom he has two daughters.